 Whether you are a senior executive or part of a risk and compliance audit team, you need to have visibility of your organisation’s cyber security posture.
 Understanding vulnerabilities using a security scorecard will allow your organisation to accept the risk or put in place an action plan for improvement.

-The question of how to obtain that visibility can leave your heading spinning.
+The question of how to obtain that visibility can leave your head spinning.
 With so many controls being used, an abundance of compliance obligations to meet and an array of security technologies to extract information from, where do you start?

 While measuring the effectiveness of a cyber strategy is the responsibility of executives and risk & compliance teams, the operational management of the controls and associated processes themselves are the domain of the security team.
 All too often operations are a patchwork of individual measures and reports that have been developed over time, which makes them very difficult to assess.

 Starting with a simple process is fundamental to success.
 We’ve all been quoted the SMART acronym through our professional careers; cyber security is no different.
 A strategy needs to have Specific controls, which can be Measured; they must be Achievable, which means they must also be Realistic given the resources you have.
 All of this needs to be Time-bound so you can track progress over time.